7 Important Influencer Marketing Stats You Need to Know

 Engagement is great, but revenue is better.
 Dollar for dollar, influencers should generate more engagement than a sponsored piece of content, but sometimes it doesn’t pan out that way.
 Keep in mind that influencers are in the game to build an audience, and then get paid to promote products to that audience.
 People are hip to the game and recognize a paid partnership.
 Unless the content is compelling, I would offer that a sponsored piece of content is likely to get far less engagement than an on-brand and non-promotional post by an influencer.
 Keep this in mind when using engagement as your main KPI for success.

-The tone of this article might seem like I am skeptical about influencer marketing.
-Overall, I think influencer marketing is a great way to build awareness for a brand and spark engagement with consumers.
+In closing, the tone of this article might seem skeptical about influencer marketing.
+Overall, influencer marketing is a great way to build awareness for a brand and spark engagement with consumers.
 However, there are a lot of pitfalls that can cause marketers to waste a lot of money with the wrong partnerships, fake followers, faux engagements, and lack of analytics.
-I’m sure these items will be overcome as influencer marketing grows.
+These items will only be overcome as influencer marketing grows.
 Yet, despite a number of positive influencer marketing stats, today we must all be cautiously optimistic about influencer marketing when adding it to our overarching digital marketing strategies.